91nunocosta/prot/README.md

     ```

 5. Develop a slimmer representation of the graphs. `py2neo` stores _property_ names
 and values along with the _nodes_ and _relationships_.
-Yet, the nodes of the same _label_/type,
+Yet, the nodes of the same
-share the same set of properties.
-A collection of bi-dimensional arrays per _node_ type can
+type share the same properties.
+A collection of bi-dimensional arrays per _node_ type
-store all instances for each type.
-Rows would represent the _nodes_ and columns their
+can store all instances for each type.
+Rows would represent nodes.
+The columns would
-_properties_.
-This way, we would store each _property_ name only once per _node_ type.
+represent the corresponding properties.
+This way, we would store each _property_ name once
+per _node_ type.

 6. Extend the [uniprot2graph](./prot/uniprot2graph_config.py) configuration to improve
 the graph representation of _UniProt_ data.
 We could create a Python script to generate